High School Advanced Preparation

 - Critical thinking

-- Professional behaviors (punctuality, attendance, attire, personal interactions with patients or health care team, etc.)
+- Professional behaviors (punctuality, attendance, attire, personal interactions with patients or a healthcare team, etc.)

 Note: This information is current for the 2023-24 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.